liukejia121/CaptionScape/README.md

 ## 1 How to running this program:
     # Before running this program, you have to
-    Fork or download the project to lacal PC and setup environment.
+    Fork or download this project to local PC and setup environment.

     Open CaptionScape in vscode, and open caption_scape.py: